Hollow Knight

-Hollow Knight is a 2017 Metroidvania video game developed and published by independent developer Team Cherry.
-In the game, the player controls the Knight, a nameless insectoid warrior, who explores Hallownest, a fallen kingdom plagued by a supernatural disease, known as the infection.
-The game is set in diverse subterranean locations, and it features friendly and hostile insectoid characters and numerous bosses.
-Players have the opportunity to unlock new abilities as they explore each location, along with pieces of lore and flavour text that are spread throughout the kingdom.
+Hollow Knight is a 2017 Metroidvania video game developed and published by Australian independent developer Team Cherry.
+The player controls a nameless insectoid warrior (commonly known as "The Knight") in exploring Hallownest, a fallen kingdom plagued by a supernatural disease created by a god known as the Radiance.
+The game is set in diverse subterranean locations, featuring friendly and hostile insectoid characters and numerous bosses.
+Players have the opportunity to unlock abilities as they explore, along with pieces of lore and flavour text that are spread throughout the kingdom.

-The concept behind Hollow Knight was originally conceived in 2013 in the Ludum Dare game jam.
-Team Cherry wanted to create a game inspired by older platformers that replicated the explorational aspects of its influences.
+The concept behind Hollow Knight was conceived in 2013 in the Ludum Dare game jam.
+Adelaide-based Team Cherry wanted to create a game inspired by older platformers that replicated the explorational aspects of its influences.
 Inspirations for the game include Faxanadu, Metroid, Zelda II: The Adventure of Link, and Mega Man X. Development was partially funded through a Kickstarter crowdfunding campaign that raised over A$57,000 by the end of 2014.
-It was released for Windows, Linux, and macOS, in early 2017 and for the Nintendo Switch, PlayStation 4, and Xbox One in 2018.
-After release, Team Cherry supported the game with four expansions.
+It was released for Linux, macOS, and Windows in early 2017 and for the Nintendo Switch, PlayStation 4, and Xbox One in 2018.
+After release, Team Cherry supported the game with four free expansions as downloadable content.

-Hollow Knight was well received by critics, with particular praise for its music, art style, worldbuilding, atmosphere, combat and level of difficulty.
-By December 2020, the game had sold 3 million copies.
-A sequel, Hollow Knight: Silksong, is currently in development.
+Hollow Knight was well received by critics, with particular praise for its music, art style, worldbuilding, atmosphere, combat, and level of difficulty.
+It has since been regarded by some critics as one of the greatest games of all time.
+The game has sold more than 15 million copies.
+A sequel, Hollow Knight: Silksong, was released on 4 September 2025.